 Ask any child of six to put away the game, to disengage from the puzzle.
 “Just five more minutes, Mom.”
 Whatever the task at hand, their focus is so intense that play has become work and vice versa.
 Work-Play are conjoined at the nexus of Space-Time, excluding all else.
 Children know this instinctively.
 So, what has our child-rearing and educational system done to suppress it in most adults?
 Good question, for which I have no easy answer.
 What Ackerman delineates so well is also, I think, at the heart of Richard Florida’s Creative Class.

 Blithe admissions that I “play in the past” acknowledge Diane Ackerman’s presence in Agincourt.
-It will hardly surprise me to find that she’s received an honorary degree from Northwest Iowa Normal and planted the notion of work-play at one of its recent commencement exercises.
+It will hardly surprise me to find that she’s received an honorary degree from Northwest Iowa Normal and planted the notion of work-as-play at one of its recent commencement exercises.
 I’ll bet Howard was there.

 Today I think of (and thank) Ms Ackerman as the NITC depot takes form.

 The benefit of a long life (and there are detriments, by the way, but that’s another story) is that I’ve been around long enough to witness patterns as cycles; the patterns that some ideas represent are born again or, just as likely, have simply refused to die.
 Light rail is one of them.